markjivko/kronup-php/docs/Api/InvitationsApi.md

 ## `create()`

-> Invitations Create a new invitation to this organization
+> Create a new invitation to this organization

 {: .new-title }
 > #️⃣ Execute example in terminal